Green Bean Casserole

 Green Bean Casserole Ingredients

 • Fresh green beans, of course!
-I like haricots verts best here, but any fresh green beans will do.
-In a pinch, frozen green beans are a fine substitute.
+I like slender haricots verts best, but any type will do.
+In a pinch, frozen green beans are a fine substitute for fresh.

 • Tamari or soy sauce – It brings out the mushrooms’ umami flavor.

-• Garlic and thyme – They add fresh, savory flavor to the sauce.
+• Garlic and thyme – They add fresh, earthy flavor to the sauce.

-• All-purpose flour – It thickens the mushroom sauce and helps the onions crisp up in the oven.
+• All-purpose flour – It thickens the sauce.

 • And salt and pepper – To make all the flavors pop!